DPMS 308 Tactical Sniper Rifle 18″ 308 AR Semi-Auto

 Falcon Industries ERGO AR-LF Tactical Deluxe Grip, SUREGRIP 4060LF Im a big fan of the Falcon ERGO GRIPS.
 They fit my hand perfectly and have the perfect texture to mate up with your hand.

 To comply with local laws I can not have a threaded muzzle.
 This leaves me with two options.
 The first would be to send the barrel out of state and have a muzzle device pinned and welded to make the attachment permanent.
-The second option is to have the muzzle threads removed and replaced with a sharp 11 degree crown.
-For a few reasons I’m opting to remove the threads and go with the 11 degree crown.
+The second option is to have the muzzle threads removed and replaced with a sharp 11-degree crown.
+For a few reasons, I’m opting to remove the threads and go with the 11-degree crown.
 The biggest issue for me is the total cost of getting the muzzle device attached.
-First there is the cost of shipping the barrel two ways.
+First, there is the cost of shipping the barrel two ways.
 Second is the cost of the muzzle device itself.
 Third cost of the installation (Pin & weld).
-Lastly the heat from the process of the silver soldering the muzzle device to the barrel would damage the teflon finish of the barrel.
+Lastly, the heat from the process of the silver soldering the muzzle device to the barrel would damage the Teflon finish of the barrel.
 This would require the barrel to be refinished.
 All this would easily double the cost of the barrel.
-Now if I was to buy a muzzle device for this weapon It would be the Primary Arms FS30 Flash Hider Muzzle Brake.
+Now if I was to buy a muzzle device for this weapon It would be the Primary Weapons FS30 Flash Hider Muzzle Brake.

 308 AR Magazines

-I opted for two different brands of magazines, the official DPMS MA-3082 19 round and MagPul Pmag 20LR 308 AR Magazines.
-The Magpuls have become a real game changer in these big rifles.
+I opted for two different brands of magazines, the official DPMS MA-3082 19 round, and MagPul Pmag 20LR 308 AR Magazines.
+The Magpul has become a real game-changer in these big rifles.
 Perfect function and reliability.

 Below is a list of the manufacturers I used for this build.

 - FALKOR DEFENSE SI DEFENSE

 Links to Other 308 AR | AR-10 | AR 308 Content